ercasta/grammapy/README.md

   | **Semilattice fold** | combine via a declared commutative/associative join |
   | **Binder-scoped reachability** | every control-emitting leaf has a covering handler ancestor |

+- Those four are the *entire* built-in vocabulary.
+A domain adds only **atoms** (bespoke behavior behind a declared footprint) and **wiring** (which combinator hosts which atoms) — never new combinators — so adding a feature is a **local** change that inherits its host combinator's proof, never a global re-verification.
-- Bespoke business logic doesn't need to fit the grammar at all — it enters as a **typed callback atom**: a function with a declared input/output footprint, checked against the channels the surrounding grammar exposes to it, but otherwise unanalyzed.
+- Bespoke business logic enters as a **typed callback atom**: a declared input/output footprint, checked against the channels the grammar exposes to it, otherwise unanalyzed, with its body in a user-owned file the generator never overwrites.
-- Adding a new deviation, or a new nonterminal, requires only a **local** proof about that nonterminal, never a global re-verification of the whole system.
+- **Grammars compose across domains.** There is one grammar per software category (REST services, data pipelines, …), but a nonterminal from one domain can be used inside another as a typed atom — checked structurally through the shared substrate, without inspecting or trusting the other domain's internals.
+Cross-domain composition is a designed feature, not a boundary.

 This is **not** a claim that generated programs are bug-free or terminate.
 The guarantee is narrower and more practical: **composing already-accepted deviations never silently breaks